7 Max for Live Devices Worth Buying in 2026

 Sting 2 by Iftah

-Sting 2 is an acid line performance sequencer, built around the same generative instincts that made hardware 303-style pattern generation compelling, but adapted for live performance rather than studio programming.
-It generates anything from structured acid patterns to fully random sequences, and it can morph between them in real time, which is where its performance potential lives.
+Sting 2 is an acid line performance sequencer that is great for live performance.
+It can generate anything from structured acid patterns to fully random sequences, and it can morph between them in real time, which can be fun (and maybe a little scary) for live performance.

 The Push 2 and Push 3 integration is deep and well-designed.
-In Push's takeover mode, Sting 2 maps to the pads and encoders in a way that makes it genuinely hands-on; you can tweak probability, pitch, and pattern structure live without touching the mouse.
-For producers who perform live or record improvisational sessions, the combination of generative output and expressive control is rare.
-The device is also notable for its accessibility design: all parameters are navigable via tabbing, making it usable by blind and visually impaired musicians.
+In Push's takeover mode, Sting 2 maps to the pads and encoders; you can tweak probability, pitch, and pattern structure live without touching the mouse.

 Price: €25 (free version available) · if-tah.com